karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 ## Notes
 - Students will submit their recorded videos via Canvas
 - Stackathon ideas do not need to be "approved" before moving forward.
+- There will be minimal assistance from the instructional team with this project.
+Each project is highly-specific to your topic, and will likely be difficult for an outsider to troubleshoot.
+  - For this reason, we recommend starting small, and taking incremental steps toward additional features.
 - Rather than pick an entirely new topics, students are encouraged to build upon their async-week for Stackathon.
   - This is NOT required, and ultimately you may choose any topic that interests you within the realm of computer science.
+  - There is no 'failing' this project, as long as you can talk for a few minutes about what you learned.